 Strawberry glaze

 - Pink glaze: process a few strawberries with orange juice and use that mixture as the liquid part.
-I think the color alone makes them irresistible and great for a brunch table, Easter weekend, Mother's Day, or any other celebration.
+I think the color alone makes them irresistible and eye-catching for a brunch table, Easter weekend, Mother's Day, or any other celebration.

 Related recipes you might like:

-You might also consider subscribing to our FREE email series 'Baking the Best' and our regular newsletter.
-Or connect via Facebook, Instagram, and Pinterest.
+You can also subscribe to our FREE email series 'Baking the Best' and our regular newsletter.
+Or follow and save my recipes on Pinterest.

 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy.

-Glazed Strawberry Scones
+Strawberry Scones (with strawberry glaze)

 Click the stars to Rate this Recipe!